User-defined subprograms and anonymous blocks [YSQL]

 Procedures

-The purpose of a function is to do something.
-The syntax of create [or replace] procedure statement therefore does not allow specifying returns.
+The purpose of a procedure is to do something.
+The syntax of the create [or replace] procedure statement therefore does not allow specifying returns in its declaration.
 A procedure can be invoked only as the argument of a call statement—both in top-level SQL and in PL/pgSQL source code.

-Stylists argue, therefore, that procedures should be named with an imperative verb or an imperative verb phrase to denote the action that the invocation performs.
+Stylists argue, therefore, that procedures should be named with an imperative verb or verb phrase to denote the action that the invocation performs.

 Procedures were first supported in PostgreSQL Version 11